 By Alison Grimes, MAA Center

 2017 has proven to be an unfortunate memorable year of natural disasters.
 Across the globe, countries including Afghanistan, China, Colombia, The Democratic Republic of the Congo Mexico, Peru, Sierra Leone, South Asia, Sri Lanka, Zimbabwe and more, have all suffered heartache and destruction as a result of natural disasters.
+Even states such as Arizona and California have also been affected by floods.
+Having gone through something like this may have put it into perspective for some homeowners the importance of getting affordable insurance for Arizona homeowners, for example, especially as recovering from this sort of damage can be quite expensive for families.

 The United States even experienced the hardship of more than 50 separate weather, climate and flood disasters, above the 10-year average of 45 disasters.
-With hundreds and thousands of lives affected, fast action and relief saves lives.
+With hundreds and thousands of lives affected, fast action and relief save lives.
 However, although quick relief is important, safety and health should not be taken for granted.

 Disaster Relief Precautions